-The third-person point of view is a form of storytelling in which a narrator relates all the action of their work using a third-person pronoun such as "he," "she," and "they."
+The third-person point of view is a form of storytelling in which a narrator relates all the action of their work using third-person pronouns such as "he," "she," and "they."
 It's the most common perspective in works of fiction.

-There are two types of third-person point of view.
-A third-person point of view can be omniscient, in which the narrator knows all of the thoughts and feelings of all of the characters in the story, or it can be limited.
-If it's limited, the narrator only relates his or her own thoughts, feelings, and knowledge of various situations and other characters.
+There are two types of third-person point of view: omniscient, in which the narrator knows all of the thoughts and feelings of all of the characters in the story, or limited, in which the narrator relates only their own thoughts, feelings, and knowledge about various situations and the other characters.

-Very often new writers feel most comfortable with first-person, perhaps because it seems familiar, but writing in the third-person actually affords a writer much more freedom in how they tell the story.
+Very often, new writers feel most comfortable with a first-person perspective, perhaps because it seems familiar, but writing in the third person actually affords a writer much more freedom in how they tell the story.

-The third-person omniscient point of view is generally the most objective and trustworthy viewpoint because an all-knowing narrator is telling the story.
-This narrator has no bias or preferences and also has full knowledge of all the characters and situations.
-On the other hand, in the first-person point of view, the narrator has a limited vantage point and might have biases that interfere with his or her perceptions.
-Not surprisingly, the majority of novels are written in third-person.
+The third-person omniscient point of view is the most objective and trustworthy viewpoint because an all-knowing narrator is telling the story.
+This narrator usually has no biases or preferences and also has full knowledge of all the characters and situations.
+That makes it very easy to give lots of supporting details about, well, everything.

 The Golden Rule of Consistency

-The most important rule regarding the point of view is to that it must be consistent.
-As soon as you drift from one point of view to another, the reader will pick up on it.
+The most important rule regarding point of view is that it must be consistent.
+As soon as a writer drifts from one point of view to another, the reader will pick up on it.
 The effect will be that the writer will lose their authority as a storyteller and surely also the reader's attention.

-Your job as the writer is to make the reader feel comfortable as you take them into your world.
-If you're telling the story from a limited third-person narration, and then suddenly the reader is told that the lover of the protagonist secretly does not love him anymore, you have lost the reader.
-That's because it's impossible for someone in the story to know a secret unless 1) the person who has the secret or another in-the-know character tells them, 2) they overheard someone revealing the secret, or 3) they read about it or they heard it from a third party.
+For example, if the writer is telling the story using limited third-person narration and then suddenly tells the reader that the lover of the protagonist secretly does not love him anymore, the writer will have lost the reader.
+That's because it's impossible for the third-person narrator of this story to know a secret unless 1) the person who has the secret or another in-the-know character tells them, 2) they overheard someone revealing the secret, or 3) they read about it in, say, a diary.